 - Get tested for high blood pressure and high cholesterol.
 Take steps to ensure these remain within a healthy range, whether through medications, lifestyle modifications, or both.

 The telltale symptoms of poor circulation don’t always become apparent until significant damage to your blood vessels has already occurred.
 Fortunately, the team at Advanced Foot and Ankle can provide circulatory testing, as well as both preventative and active treatment options for a wide variety of circulatory conditions.
-To schedule an appointment with us in either Twin Falls or Burley, please call (208) 731-6321 today.
+To schedule an appointment with us in Twin Falls, please call (208) 731-6321 today.